Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: Conclusions

 This paper is the first to derive a convergence rate and a regret bound within the model-free framework of continuous-time entropy-regularized RL for controlled diffusion processes initiated by \cite{wang2020reinforcement}.
 Here, by model-free, we mean that neither theory nor algorithm involves estimating model parameters.
 While it deals with the LQ case, it treats the case in which the diffusion term depends both on state and control, one that has not been studied in the RL literature to our best knowledge.

-Note that the paper assumes scalar-valued states and controls for notational simplicity, though extending the results and algorithm to the multi-dimensional case presents no essential technical difficulty.
+In this paper, the temperature parameter $\gamma$ is fixed and the policy variance $\phi_2$ has a prescribed decaying schedule, both independent of data.
+These two parameters can be regarded as levels of exploration directly controlled by the critic and the actor respectively.
+A companion paper \cite{HZ25} considers the same problem but develops different RL algorithms where these two exploration mechanisms are both data driven.

 There are several limitations in the setting or results of the paper.
-First, the quadratic objective functional (\ref{eq_classical_lq}) has no running reward from controls, a key assumption needed to simplify our analysis so that it suffices to consider only (time-invariant) stationary policies.
+First, the state is one-dimensional and the quadratic objective functional (\ref{eq_classical_lq}) has no running reward from controls, which are key assumptions needed to simplify our analysis so that it suffices to consider only (time-invariant) stationary policies.
+While these assumptions are satisfied in some applications (e.g. in portfolio choice), imposing them is far from satisfactory.
+We hope that the present paper represents the {\it first step} towards solving the general LQ problem and some of the ideas here can inspire a more general convergence/regret analysis for continuous-time RL.
 Second, we are unable to achieve a better sublinear regret, e.g., a square-root one, which is typical in episodic RL algorithms for tabular or linear MDPs.
 We are not certain whether that is due to our approach or it is more fundamental due to the diffusion nature of the system dynamics.
-Finally, extending the analysis to the non-LQ problems with general function approximations is an enormous open question.
+Additionally, although the value function parameters \(\bm{\theta}\) do not require updates as they do not improve the regret bound, it will be interesting to explore whether updating them could yield better empirical results.
+Finally, extending the analysis to non-LQ problems with general function approximations is an enormous open question.
 All these point to exciting research opportunities in the (hopefully near) future.